 After receiving her PhD from Harvard University, Eberhardt joined the faculty at Yale University in psychology and in African and African American studies.
-She joined the Stanford faculty in 1998, where she is currently a professor of organizational behavior at Stanford Graduate School of Business.
+She joined the Stanford faculty in 1998, where she is currently The William R. Kimball Professor and a professor of organizational behavior at Stanford Graduate School of Business.
 She is also a professor of psychology, the Morris M. Doyle Centennial Professor of Public Policy, and faculty director of Stanford SPARQ — a “do tank” that brings researchers and practitioners together to fight bias, reduce disparities, and drive culture change using behavioral science.
 In 2014, Eberhardt was named a John D. and Catherine T. MacArthur Fellow and one of Foreign Policy’s 100 Leading Global Thinkers.
 In 2016, she was elected to the American Academy of Arts and Sciences as well as the National Academy of Sciences.
 In 2022, she was elected to the British Academy.

 Beyond the academy, Eberhardt is a frequent speaker on racial bias and inequality and has been invited by some of the world’s leading organizations to share her expertise including, Facebook, Google, Apple, LinkedIn, Procter & Gamble, IBM, Prudential Financial, the Chan Zuckerberg Initiative, the Bill & Melinda Gates Foundation, and the Kellogg Foundation.
 Her media appearances include outlets such as NPR, The Today Show, The Daily Show with Trevor Noah, CBS This Morning, C-Span, BBC News, PBS, CNN, Oprah’s Town Hall, TIME magazine, Wired magazine, Forbes, Fortune, Psychology Today, GeekWire, and HuffPost.
 Her TED Talk, “How racial bias works… and how to disrupt it,” has received more than 3.3 million views.